netdata/netdata/exporting/README.md

 3.  **Exporting operations**, the number of operations performed by Netdata.

 4.  **Exporting thread CPU usage**, the CPU resources consumed by the Netdata thread, that is responsible for sending the metrics to the external database server.

 ![image](https://cloud.githubusercontent.com/assets/2662304/20463536/eb196084-af3d-11e6-8ee5-ddbd3b4d8449.png)

-## alarms
+## Exporting engine alarms

 Netdata adds 3 alarms: